 All alteration projects must remove existing pedestrian access barriers.
 For example, projects must install curb ramps at locations where they are missing if they are within the limits of the altered area.

-Examples of Alteration projects include, but are not limited to:
+Examples of alteration projects include, but are not limited to:

-- Addition of new layers of Asphalt
+- Addition of new layers of asphalt.

-- Mill and Fill / Mill and Overlay
+- Mill and fill / mill and overlay.

-- Rehabilitation & Reconstruction
+- Rehabilitation and reconstruction.

-- Cape Seals
+- Cape seals.

-- Microsurfacing and thin lift overlays
+- Micro surfacing and thin lift overlays.

-- Widening
+- Widening.

-- Bridge projects
+- Bridge projects.